-

 How to Create an Emotional First Aid Kit

 Most of us are familiar with the green box that contains items we may need in the event of an emergency.
 Some of us may even keep a few necessary items in our bag, just in case.
-(Safety pins are Read more
+(Safety pins are always a good choice).
+What we may not have, though this could be just as… Read more

 -